-1. Loan Guaranteed by an individual.
+1. Loan Guaranteed for an individual.

-2. Loan Guaranteed by a corporate.
+2. Loan Guaranteed for a corporate.

 A family member or friend may ask you to guarantee a loan especially if they’re borrowing from a Micro Finance Bank.
 Before you agree, it’s important to understand how much he or she is borrowing and what your responsibilities are as a guarantor.

 Loan Guarantee for a corporate